Something nice and small – Still feasible before Christmas

 • Work the next slip stitch using colour A again – and so on

-As with the two-colored chain (Variant B), you will probably have to tighten the previous stitch a bit after the color change.
+As with the two-coloured chain (idea #2), you will probably have to tighten the previous stitch a bit after the colour change.

 At the end of the round, cut the yarn, again leaving a long tail.
 Bring the ends to the front and tie a bow.
-Then, shorten them to your desired length.
+Then shorten the threads to the desired length.

 In case you want to hang your wreaths, simply attach a thread, ribbon, or cord to the backside.
 Ensure it’s roughly aligned with the centre of the bow (where appropriate).

-If you like my little Christmas Wreath and would like to make one too, you can download the free pattern here
+If you like my little Christmas Wreath and would like to make one too,

 The pattern is not tested.
 So, if you spot any errors or have any questions, don’t hesitate to contact me.